QuaidBartolomei/drawnit/README.md

 Jest unit tests for both the client and server are configured to run automatically with lint-staged. `npm run jest:client` and `npm run jest:server` can be used to manually trigger a test run.

-### Cypress end to end Integration Tests
+### Cypress Integration Tests

 These tests are performed against a running full stack application.
-Use the following helper script in the top level package to start the client and dev server and run `cypress open` all in the same terminal.
+Use the following script in the top level package to start the client and dev server and run `cypress open` all in the same terminal.

 ```sh
 npm run cypress